Comair Flight Services

-Comair Flight Services (often referred to as CFS) is a South African business aviation company established in 2007 and is based in Johannesburg, South Africa.
+Comair Flight Services (commonly referred to as CFS) is a South African business aviation company established in 2007.
+It is based in Johannesburg, South Africa.
 Its head office is based at Lanseria International Airport.

 History

-Originally established in 2007 the company was first named Corporate Flight Services but in 2012 Comair General Aviation Holdings acquired a stake in the company and it was re-branded as Comair Flight Services, retaining the initials "CFS".
-CFS is a licensed non-scheduled air service (charter) operator and holds a worldwide Air Operator Certificate from the South African Civil Aviation Authority as well as Domestic and International Air Service Licences.
+Originally established in 2007, the company was initially named Corporate Flight Services and in 2012 Comair General Aviation Holdings acquired a stake in the company, whereafter it was re-branded as Comair Flight Services, retaining the initials "CFS".
+CFS is a licensed non-scheduled air service (charter) operator and holds EASA TCO (Third Country Operators) Approval as well as a worldwide Air Operator Certificate from the South African Civil Aviation Authority as well as Domestic and International Air Service Licences.

 Fleet

 As of May 2018 the CFS charter fleet included the following aircraft types:

 The company provides executive and safari air charter services, outsourced flight department and aircraft management services as well as flight / trip support and aircraft sales services.